Duingt : Saint François Square

-The Place Saint Francois establishes continuity with the mountains around the Annecy Lake through the design of public spaces in the village.
+The Saint Francois square establishes continuity with the mountains around the Annecy Lake through the design of public spaces in the village.

 By taking advantage of the exceptional topographic and hydrographic context of the site and reducing the ruptures created by the vehicular road network, we create a continuity between public spaces beyond the square; from the village to the mountain to the lake.
-Densifying the village centre and recovering boundaries assures revitalisation, creating a delicate urban fabric inspired by the ancient parcel lines, creating a ‘pedestrianised garden’ which links the historic village together.
+Increasing density in the village centre and re-establishing boundaries revitalises the area, creating a delicate urban fabric inspired by the ancient parcel lines, a ‘pedestrianised garden’ which links the historic village together.